bwalshe/simple_http_server/README.md

 Steps 1 and 3 involve transferring data over a network, which is an extremely slow operation.
 The worst part is that our thread isn't really doing anything while this data transfer is happening.
-This is because our thread is collection of actions that take place in *userland* when it calls `read()` or `write()` it is making an API call to the kernel which will perform a bunch of actions that are scheduled in a different way to the thread.
-The standard behaviour - known as blocking mode - is for the thread to sit and wait for the call to `read/write` to finish before carrying on.
-For network connections, this is pretty wasteful, as a call to read will likely have to wait quite a bit of time for the data to be sent across the network before the kernel can copy it into a buffer allocated to the thread.
+This is because our thread is collection of actions that take place in *userland*, and when it calls `read()` or `write()` it is making an API call to the kernel which will perform actions that are scheduled in a different way to the operations that are part of the thread.
+The standard behaviour for IO actions - which is known as blocking mode - is for the thread to sit and wait for the call to `read/write` to finish before carrying on.
+For network connections, this is pretty wasteful, as a call to `read()` will likely have to wait quite a bit of time for the data to be sent across the network before the kernel can copy it into a buffer allocated to the thread.
 Similarly for writes, copying the buffer out to the kernel is pretty quick, but it is going to take a long time for the